EthanDKwan/Machine-learning-hemodynamics/README.md

 - **Clinical correlation**: Test cluster-outcome links (e.g., survival).
 - **Feature importance**: SHAP/logistic regression for key drivers.
 - **Validation cohort**: Replicate in independent dataset.

+---
+## Supervised Analysis

+Notes
+Summary:
+First, perform task 1: which is to identify global discriminators.
+We will do this by taking our cluster labels from the completed unsupervised k-means clustering (k = 3) and fit a supervised classifier model to this.
+We will then run SHAP analysis on this model to understand which features separate cluster 0, 1, and 2, and help to explain why these distinct phenotypic definitions exist.
+Then, we will perform task 2: to understand which features explain differential remodeling within clusters.
+We will feature three separate supervised regression models to each cluster to explain the continuous label of ejection fraction.
+We will then perform SHAP analysis to explain how features contribute towards the emergent cardiac function and how these mechanisms are distinct within each cluster phenotype.

+(COMPLETE)
+Task 1: explains why your clusters exist (phenotype definitions).
+Explain Cluster Membership
+Question: "Which features define the boundaries between my clusters?"
+Method: Fit a classifier to predict cluster labels, then SHAP to explain feature importance.
+Output: Features that discriminate Cluster 0 vs. 1 vs. 2.
+Biological Insight: "Why do these phenotypes exist?"

+Task 2: explains how function (EF) emerges in each phenotype.
+Question: "Within each cluster, how do features influence EF?"
+Method: Fit separate regressors to predict EF within each cluster, then SHAP to explain EF drivers.
+Output: Features that drive EF in Cluster 0, 1, or 2.
+Biological Insight: "How does function (EF) emerge in each phenotype?"

+A feature like EDP might be higher in cluster 3 than cluster 1, but PCA and analyzing cluster means do not explain what features drives the cluster assignment, nor their importance and interaction.
+SHAP analysis supplements this and can show whether it's pushing the model toward cluster 3, and how strongly — even in the presence of other features like contractility or vascular resistance (i.e. global and local importance, nonlinear effects, and feature directionality).

+Figures

+Task 1:
+Bar plot for all top features
+Beeswarm plot for each cluster showing top 6 features Results of ANOVA and tukey test in tabular form (or just written up) Summary of significance